21Ravan12/21Ravan12/README.md

 ---

-## 🎯 **Looking For**
+## 🎯 **Open To Opportunities**

-A **Junior/Mid-level Developer** role where I can:
+Looking for a **developer role** where I can:
-- Build and deploy real features
+- 🚀 Build and ship features that real people use
-- Learn from experienced engineers
+- 📚 Work with experienced engineers and learn continuously
-- Contribute to meaningful projects
+- 🏗️ Contribute to meaningful projects from day one
-- Grow my skills while adding value
+- 💡 Turn coffee into code and problems into solutions

+**Currently open to:** Junior & Entry-level positions
+**Ready to:** Prove that age ≠ ability

 ---